Cancel anytime

 Positioning

-Aehr is positioned as a key player in wafer-level and singulated die/module test solutions, particularly for SiC power devices.
-It has a strong focus on high-volume manufacturing and reliability.
+Aehr Test Systems is positioned as a key player in wafer-level burn-in and test solutions, particularly for advanced semiconductors like SiC and GaN.
+Its competitive advantage lies in its specialized focus and technology in parallel wafer testing.

 Total Addressable Market (TAM)